Board

 The winston-salem foundation committee

 We are fortunate to have 12 dedicated community volunteers on the Foundation’s primary governing body, providing the organization with diverse board leadership, stewardship, oversight, and vision.
 The Foundation Committee appoints five of the seats, and outside appointing authorities select the eight remaining members.
 Committee members serve a maximum of two four-year terms.
-(One board seat will remain unfilled through 2024.)

 committee members